 In 1987 SCI began producing spacecraft scale model kits using intricately laser-cut recycled card stock, with detail applied by foil-stamping and lithography.
 We were pushing the leading edge of commercially available technology with our requirements for highly detailed and intricate component designs.
-Now we are excited to be pushing that leading edge once again, this time with products in a whole new wave of technology: 3D printing!
+Now we are excited to be pushing the leading edge once again, this time with products in a whole new wave of technology: 3D printing!

 Our Keck Telescope Scale Model is the first whole-model offering here in the SCI Shapeways Shop.
-There are three components: (1) Keck Telescope Upper, (2) Keck Telescope Lower, and (3) Keck Telescope Pier.
-The original, laser-cut version (http://spacecraftkits.com/Keck.html) is very realistic, but assembling it is time-consuming, and some steps can challenge one's patience and dexterity.
-Here, on our Shapeways SCI Shop, you can buy all or parts of that kit as fully-printed components.
+There are three 3D-printed components: (1) Keck Telescope Upper, (2) Keck Telescope Lower, and (3) Keck Telescope Pier.
+The original, laser-cut version (http://spacecraftkits.com/Keck.html) is very realistic, and quite inexpensive, but assembling it is time-consuming, and some steps can challenge one's patience and dexterity.
+Here, on our Shapeways SCI Shop, you can buy parts of that kit as fully-printed components.
 They are compatible with the original laser-cut Keck Telescope SCI Kit parts.
 With our 3D-printed components, you can save time and avoid delicate work, and have a very realistic and handsome dsktop model.
 Since the parts are interchangable, you can buy one, two, or all three of the 3D-printsd pieces to use with your laser-cut SCI Kit model.
 Note: the mirror components from our laser-cut SCI Kit model should be used to fully complete the 3D-printed version.

 The other challenging part of the Voyager SCI Kit model is its Magnetometer Boom.
 On the spacecraft, this fiberglass boom extends 13 meters from the magnetically noisy central spacecraft equipment.
-The paper version is very frail, and it can develop a sag over time.
+The paper version is very frail, and it can develop a sag over time, especially in damp climates.
 So now the Voyager MAG Boom is one of the items for sale as a 3D print in our Shapeways Store.
 For full-length to scale on the model, glue two of the MAG Boom pieces together.